michhar/deeplearning-azureml-and-azure-functions/README.md

 set PRINCIPAL_PASSWORD <service principal password>
 ```

-Run each file in a bash shell.
+Run each file in a bash shell/terminal window.

 Further descriptions of the environment variables are as follows.